MayKoder/Space-Partitioning/docs/index.md

 We will create a QuadTree to manage static entities, and a AABBTree to manage everything related to dynamic entities (collision, culling, logic... ).

-To start with this, we will work with some custom structs, like Point and Rect, some math functions and the .h and .cpp files provided [HERE](#lets-code-c-implementation);
+To start with this, we will work with some custom structs, like Point and Rect, some math functions and the .h and .cpp files provided [here](#lets-code-c-implementation).

 We will create a working QuadTree and AABBTree and some functions to use them, recursivity will be a recursive topic here (pun intended).